Salerno Cathedral: Architectural features

-The most striking external feature is the bell tower (mid-12th century), with small arcades and mullioned windows, standing 56 m high and in Arabic-Norman style.
-It contains 8 large bells.
+The most striking external feature is the bell tower (mid-12th century), with small arcades and mullioned windows, standing 56 m high and in Arab-Norman style.
+It contains eight large bells.
 The façade has a Romanesque portal with Byzantine-style bronze doors from Constantinople (1099), with 56 panels with figures, crosses and stories from Jesus's life.
 The entrance has a portico with 28 antique columns whose pointed arches, with lava rock intarsia, show influence of Arab art, and contains a series of ancient Roman sarcophagi.

 The interior has a nave and two aisles, divided by pilasters in which the original columns are embedded, and three apses.
 Artworks include two pulpits with mosaic decorations, paintings by Francesco Solimena, a 14th-century Gothic fresco of Madonna with Child and the sepulchres of the Neapolitan queen Margaret of Durazzo, of Roger Borsa and of archbishop Bartolomeo d'Arpano, and the tomb of Pope Gregory VII.

-The Cathedral is visited by thousands of tourists from all over the world and has two important additional sections: the Duomo Museum and the Cripta with Saint Matthews remains.
+The cathedral is visited by thousands of tourists from all over the world and has two important additional sections: the Duomo Museum and the Cripta with Saint Matthew's remains.

-The "Duomo Museum" houses artworks from different ages, including the silver statues of the Salernitane Martyrs (13th century) and documents of the renowned Schola Medica Salernitana (the first University of Europe, according to some scholars like G. Crisci).
+The Duomo Museum houses artworks from different ages, including the silver statues of the Salernitane Martyrs (13th century) and documents of the renowned Schola Medica Salernitana (the first university of Europe, according to some scholars like G. Crisci).